top of page

 As a former Making Music UK artist, William is a committed advocate for the oratorio tradition, appearing in Handel's Messiah (Royal Albert Hall, Chapel Royal Tower of London), Britten's St Nicolas (The Facade Ensemble), J.S.
 Bach’s Magnificat (Royal Philharmonic Orchestra), St John Passion (Queen's Park Singers, Phoenix Singers), St Matthew Passion (Battle Festival) and Christmas Oratorio (Beccles Choral Society), Haydn's The Creation (Helensburgh Oratorio Choir, Brecon Cathedral), The Seasons (Bath Abbey), Nelson Mass (Orquestra do Algarve) and Paukenmesse (Aberdeen Bach Choir), Beethoven’s Symphony No. 9 (Cambridge University Symphony Orchestra), Monteverdi’s Vespri della Beata Vergine (English Cornett and Sackbut Ensemble), Smyth's Mass in D (Stowmarket Chorale), Rossini's Petite Messe Solennelle (Southend Festival), Mozart’s Requiem (Croydon Minster), Schnittke's Requiem (Mogens Dahl Kammerkor - live on Danish radio), Stainer’s The Crucifixion (Chapel Royal Tower of London), Pärt’s Passio and Stabat Mater, Stockhausen’s Stimmung (all The Facade Ensemble) and Maxwell-Davies’s Solstice of Light (Cantate).

 In 2018, he founded, sang and cycled with a consort named The Song Cyclists to fourteen consecutive concerts over 1000 miles between John O'Groats and Land's End, raising £20,000 for the mental health charity Mind.
+In his spare time, he enjoys getting out into nature, watching rugby rather than playing these days and (often accidentally) experimental cookery.

 Bio: Inner_about